ojroques/nvim-scrollbar/README.md

 # nvim-scrollbar

 A simple and fast scrollbar for Neovim.
+It is deliberately feature-less and will remain so.

 ## Installation
 With [packer.nvim](https://github.com/wbthomason/packer.nvim):